ctownshend/sublimetext-nexusiq-plugin/README.md

 # sublimetext-nexusiq-plugin
 Sublimetext-nexusiq-plugin will evaluate a package.json npm file in Sublime text against the Nexus IQ server

 ## Install
+On a Mac
-Deploy the entire folder to ~/"Library/Application Support/Sublime Text 3/Packages"
+Copy the NexusIQEvaluation folder to ~/"Library/Application Support/Sublime Text 3/Packages"
-i.e. /Users/[username]/Library/Application Support/Sublime Text 3/Packages/sublimetext-nexusiq-plugin
+i.e. /Users/[username]/Library/Application Support/Sublime Text 3/Packages/NexusIQEvaluation

+Windows
+Add to the appropriate folder based on above.

-This will enable the package in Sublime.
+This will enable the package in Sublime Text 3.

 ## Usage
 1) Make sure that you have a package.json file active